ConfederacyOfGaia/Gaia/players-guide.md

 - Going unconscious in combat adds a level of exhaustion.
 - Don't roll until you explicitly state what you are doing and check for confirmation (unless I tell you to roll without further explanation).
 A roll I don't ask for doesn't count.
 - Drinking a potion is a bonus action, feeding a potion to someone else is a standard action.
+- You can attune to a number of magic items equal to your proficiency bonus.

 ### Rests